 2.2.
-Relevant actors - Europol - additional specific support
+Core actors - Europol - additional specific support

-Europol provides specific services for EMPACT through the EST, EMPACT grants and support from Analysis Projects.
+Europol provides specific services for EMPACT through the EST, the Grant Administration Team and support from Analysis Projects.

 2.2.1.
 EMPACT Support Team

 The EMPACT Support Team is established at Europol and composed of Europol staff and seconded national experts.
 Additional national experts may be seconded by Member States to Europol to provide support to Drivers, in particular with regard to cross-priority coordination, JADs and the reporting mechanism.